DoomslayerKj/DualSense-Two-Phase-USB-Attack/README.md

 | **Phase 1: Hijack (Control)** | taunt.py | dualsense-controller | **HID Interface** | **High-Level Control** (Sending proprietary *Output Reports* to control lights/rumble, with OS permission). |
 | **Phase 2: DOS** | fuzz\_ds5.py | pyusb | **Control Endpoint (EP0)** | **Firmware Task Starvation** (Bypassing the kernel to send abusive SET\_CONFIGURATION packets). |

+### **📊 Attack Methodology**

+1.Run the latency analyzer script - latencyanalyzer.py

+Note: The analyzer prints the highest measured latency overall when CTRL+C interrupt is recieved

+2.Run the Attack orchestrator script - attack-ds5.py

+You can measure the latency of the controller's responses this way, run it with and without DOS-ing it and see the impact yourself!!

 ### **📊 Attack Orchestrator Execution**

 The main script (attack\_ds5.sh) takes two required arguments: the MESSAGE (in quotes) and the DOS\_FLAG (0, 1, or 2).